anthonybaulo/music-genre-classification/README.md

 # Music Classification with a Convolutional Neural Network
-This project explores the application of a CNN to audio, using 2D Convolutions.
+This project explores the application of a CNN to audio using 2D Convolutions.
 This endeavor falls under the science of Music Information Retrieval (MIR), which has some well-known applications in Recommender Systems (Spotify) and Audio Identification (Shazam).<br>
 [This video](https://youtu.be/lm5Pmkzw6Bs) gives a brief overview, similar to the README.

 <a name="top"></a>